Journalist & editor

 What else?
-An open-source proponent since more or less forever, I’m currently the content lead at Strategies for Open Science (Stratos).
+An open-source proponent since more or less forever, I’m currently the communications manager at Strategies for Open Science (Stratos).
 Previously, I served as editor for Superuser, the community publication of the OpenStack Foundation and managing editor at the International Journalists’ Network (IJNet), a nonprofit that keeps reporters up-to-date on tech and training opportunities in seven languages.
 As part of the merry crew at Cult of Mac, I reported on all things Apple from Cupertino as well as through trips to China and Brazil.
 I also launched a weekly iPad edition with original content and served as editor.

 As a freelancer, I’ve worked for the Economist.com, Wired News, the New York Times, The Wall Street Journal Europe, BBC2, Newsweek, Discovery Channel and the Italian-language editions of Linux Magazine, Wired and Vanity Fair.
 While visiting the world’s only plant intelligence lab and voting in the first online Democratic primary I also picked up video, photo and web skills.